 The deadline to apply for cost share funding to host a BSWC member in 2022 has passed.

-Funding is currently available to support professional development opportunities for members and host site personnel in 2021.
-This funding will also be available for members and host sites in 2022.
+Funding is currently available to support professional development opportunities for members and host site personnel.
+This funding is available on a rolling basis throughout 2022.

 Please contact Watershed Programs Coordinator Terri Nichols with any questions, and to discuss your funding ideas.